Sara Ouimette, MA

 Sara Ouimette (pronounced “we met”) is a licensed psychotherapist in California specializing in psychedelic integration, spiritual counseling, cannabis use and abuse, highly sensitive people, women's issues, mid-life challenges, and various forms of trauma.
 She helps people make the deep inner changes necessary to feel more joy in their lives.
 Often this involves a paradigm shift: a realization that the deeply held fears and beliefs that hold people back can be dispelled.
-Sara was first introduced to the potential power of plant medicine during her undergraduate studies at Claremont McKenna College.
+Sara was first introduced to the potential power of plant medicine during her undergraduate studies at Claremont McKenna College over 20 years ago.
 It was in her Amerindian Psychiatry class that Sara first was introduced to native peoples’ concept of soul loss and soul retrieval.
-Inspired by her Ecuadorian professor, Sara wrote her thesis on Susto (the equivalent of P.T.S.D.), and the ancient South American treatment using ayahuasca with a shaman.
-After graduation, Sara worked in a series of counseling positions.
+Inspired by her Ecuadorian professor, Sara wrote her thesis on Susto (translated to mean "fright sickness"), and the ancient South American treatment using ayahuasca with a shaman.
 Her decade of experience with young children and their families now informs her work with adults (and the wounds often left by early experiences).
 From this work, Sara also developed a special interest in developmental trauma and attachment trauma (often resulting in complex PTSD).
-Sara received her M.A. in Integral Counseling Psychology from the California Institute of Integral Studies and went on to pursue intensive training in psychodynamic psychotherapy at The Psychotherapy Institute in Berkeley, CA. Sara is a former member of The Society of Cannabis Clinicians and has also been an adherence rater for the studies on MDMA-assisted psychotherapy for PTSD at MAPS from 2017 to 2022.
+Sara received her M.A. in Integral Counseling Psychology from the California Institute of Integral Studies and went on to pursue intensive training in psychodynamic psychotherapy at The Psychotherapy Institute in Berkeley, CA. Sara is a former member of The Society of Cannabis Clinicians and was an adherence rater for the studies on MDMA-assisted psychotherapy for PTSD at MAPS from 2017 to 2022.
 Sara is now training in Jungian Oriented Psychotherapy and holds a spiritual perspective in her work with all of her clients.